-Traditional Lebanese and Middle Eastern food is full of fresh ingredients and fresh vegetables.
-This classic Mediterranean chopped salad is no different!
+This traditional Lebanese and Middle Eastern salad is full of fresh ingredients and fresh vegetables.
 Growing up in a Lebanese home, for holidays we would always have a spread of Lebanese food.
 Besides fattoush salad, another popular recipe at most of those meals was Tabbouleh, which is a parsley salad made with cracked wheat or bulgar and a Lebanese salad dressing.

 As an Amazon Associate I earn from qualifying purchases.
 This post contains affiliate links.
 The author may receive commission on purchases made through these links at no cost to you.